-In a recent 2009 decision of the Delaware Supreme Court, Gantler v Stephens,97 the court stated that, "[i]n the past, we have implied that officers of Delaware corporations, like directors, owe fiduciary duties of care and loyalty, and that the fiduciary duties of officers are the same as those of directors.
+In a recent 2009 decision of the Delaware Supreme Court, Gantler v Stephens,108 the court stated that, "[i]n the past, we have implied that officers of Delaware corporations, like directors, owe fiduciary duties of care and loyalty, and that the fiduciary duties of officers are the same as those of directors.
 We now explicitly so hold."
-While this case is a decision of the Delaware Supreme Court dealing with for-profit corporations, it is certainly possible that Canadian courts could reach a similar finding in the context of officers of corporations in Canada, including charities and NPOs.
+While this case is a decision of the Delaware Supreme Court dealing with for-profit corporations, it is possible that Canadian courts could reach a similar finding in the context of officers of corporations in Canada, including charities and NPOs.

-In most instances, the officers of a NPO or a charity carry out the actual day-to-day management and business of the corporation, for example, where they form an executive committee.98 Where this is the case, it is likely that the officers, whatever their title, would be seen as "top management" and therefore would arguably be liable for breach of the same fiduciary duties applicable to directors of those corporations.
-In this regard, the Ontario High Court of Justice decision in R.W.
-Hamilton Ltd. v Aeroquip Corp. held that an officer or manager does not have a fiduciary duty to his employer unless the position he occupies involves the power and ability to direct and guide the affairs of the company.99
+In most instances, the officers of an NPO or a charity carry out the actual day-to-day management and business of the corporation; for example, where they form an executive committee.109 Where this is the case, common law has demonstrated that it is likely that the officers, whatever their title, would be seen as "top management" and would therefore arguably be liable for breach of the same fiduciary duties applicable to directors of those corporations.
+For example, the Ontario High Court of Justice decision in R.W.
+Hamilton Ltd. v Aeroquip Corp. held that an officer or manager does not have a fiduciary duty to his employer unless the position he occupies involves the power and ability to direct and guide the affairs of the company.110